bachmeil/the-blog/_posts/2026-07-06-subscription-needed.md

 > Every one-time price is a gamble, where somebody is betting on something.
 It's a way to close your eyes and pretend ongoing costs do not exist.

-So apparently the sustainability of a piece of software is tied to the payment method.
+So (apparently, according to this random internet commenter) the sustainability of a piece of software is tied to the payment method.
 If someone's paying you on a subscription basis, you can run a profitable company, but if they pay you the exact same amount of money without a subscription, your business won't be profitable.